al10101/NN-with-Numpy-Keras-Pytorch/README.md

 I highly recommend [Andrew Ng's course](https://youtube.com/playlist?list=PLLssT5z_DsK-h9vYZkQkYNWcItqhlRJLN) to learn more about the technical implementation and even a bit about the mathematical derivation of neural networks.
 It was what I used to implement the algorithms for the Numpy approach.

-For the implementation of [Keras](https://keras.io) and [Pytorch](https://pytorch.org), I recommend reviewing the official documentation of the tools.
-If you already know how the NRs work (if you have already reviewed Andrew Ng's course), it will be easier for you to review them.
+For the implementation of [Keras](https://keras.io) and [Pytorch](https://pytorch.org), I recommend reviewing the official documentation of both tools.
+If you already know how a NN works (or if you have already reviewed Andrew Ng's course), it will be easier for you to understand them.